-The usual solution is that people must work overtime to get their project work done, because of all the disruptions that occur during the day.
+The usual solution is that people must work overtime to get their project work done because of all the disruptions that occur during the day.
 The problem is that studies have found that overtime has a very negative impact on productivity.
 So it is a losing battle.
 Short-term overtime is fine, but long spans just get organizations into trouble.

 - You should ignore resource limitations when you begin developing a schedule.
 If two tasks can logically be done in parallel, draw them that way. - The critical path is the one that is longest and has no float.
-Note that you can have a project with a longest path that is not critical because it has float. - Nobody is available to do productive work more than 80 percent of a workday.
+Note that you can have a project on which the task with the longest path is not critical because it has float. - Nobody is available to do productive work more than 80 percent of a workday.
 You lose 20 percent to personal time, fatigue, and delays.